Towards Understanding What State Space Models Learn About Code: Analysis-Driven Improvements

 \subsection{Proposed Modifications}

-Our analyses reveal that CodeSSM struggles with tasks that require understanding of short- and long-range dependencies, specifically due to its limited ability to capture short-range dependencies.
-While hybrid architectures interleaving Transformer layers offer a solution \cite{spade, ren2025samba}, they reintroduce the quadratic complexity of self-attention.
+Our analyses reveal that CodeSSM struggles with tasks that require understanding of short- and long-range dependencies due to lack of encoding high-frequency.
+While hybrid architectures interleaving Transformer layers offer a solution \cite{spade, ren2025samba}, they also have the quadratic complexity of self-attention.

-Given that the limitation is due to the handling of high-frequency information, we instead propose an efficient alternative: introducing a dedicated high-frequency path in parallel to SSM (see \cref{cssm}).
-This path employs a 1D Convolutional Neural Network (CNN) with a kernel size of 3 \cite{cnn_highfreqbias}, providing a strong inductive bias for local dependencies (attending to the current, preceding, and succeeding tokens) analogous to local attention heads in Transformers.
+\textbf{CodeSSM-HF.} Given that the limitation is due to the handling of high-frequency information, we instead propose an efficient alternative which we refer as \texttt{CodeSSM-HF}: introducing a dedicated high-frequency path in parallel to the low-frequency SSM path (see \cref{cssm}).
+This path employs a 1D Convolutional Neural Network (CNN) with a kernel size of 3 \cite{cnn_highfreqbias}, providing a strong inductive bias for short-range dependencies (attending to the current, preceding, and succeeding tokens) analogous to local attention heads in Transformers.
 To offset the parameter increase from the CNN, we employ grouped convolutions (group size 8) and reduce the depth to 11 layers.
-These constraints ensure that CodeSSM-HF has slightly fewer parameters than the original CodeSSM.

-\cref{div-table} shows the performance of CodeSSM-HF on the SQA and type inference tasks, alongside NLCodeSearch \cite{codexglue} to assess robustness under adversarial perturbations.
-We observe that explicitly incorporating a high-frequency path (\texttt{CodeSSM-HF}) yields consistent performance gains across all benchmarks, confirming the critical role of high-frequency information across tasks.
+These constraints ensure CodeSSM-HF, has slightly fewer parameters than the original CodeSSM.
+As shown in Table \ref{div-table}, incorporating a high-frequency path yields consistent performance gains on the SQA and type inference tasks, confirming the critical role of high frequency information across tasks.
+The performance gain is also observed on the adversarial NLCodeSearch task \cite{codexglue}.

-In \cref{res_kernel}, we also hypothesized that CodeSSM's performance on type inference might be hindered by having just two SSM kernels per layer.
-To evaluate this hypothesis, we train a model with several kernels equal to the input dimensions ($1024$) (referred to as \texttt{CodeSSM-1024kernel}) which is similar to previous works on SSMs \cite{s4d, s4} as well as works introducing frequency and phase-based positional embeddings in transformers \cite{Rope, fope}.
-While having $1024$ kernels improves the performance on NLCodeSearch and type inference, the performance remains the same on SQA.
-Moreover, the performance on NLCodeSearch is lower than CodeSSM-HF.
+\textbf{Multi-kernel.} In \cref{res_kernel}, we hypothesized that CodeSSM's performance on type inference might be hindered by having just two SSM kernels per layer.
+To evaluate the hypothesis, we train a model with $1024$ kernels (i.e., equal to the input dimensions)(referred as \texttt{CodeSSM-1024k}).
+This is similar to previous works on SSMs \cite{s4d, s4}.
+While having $1024$ kernels improves the performance on NLCodeSearch and type inference, the performance remains same on SQA and the performance on NLCodeSearch is lower than CodeSSM-HF (Table \ref{div-table}).